Finally, I got to watch all Rambo films.

 Trump's wall notwithstanding, criminals, drugs and guns move to-and-fro between the Mexican border.
 Again the henchmen are quite loyal.
 The fiery explosion that blows up a car should have given the gang a pause.
 Also, why are they so certain Rambo is alone on the farm in the first place?

 I felt the film was tonally bit off at places.
 From Rambo II onwards John Rambo specialized in rescue missions and so it is here too.
 But, "Rambo goes to Mexico to rescue an innocent girl" is perhaps not the best premise.
 Why, after all of the shit Rambo had to bear, something nasty had to happen once more.
-Crucially, this time it is completely unrelated to his military life and perhaps this is what makes it feel a bit random to me.
+Crucially, this time it is completely unrelated to his military life and perhaps this is what makes it feel random to me.

 When discussing Rambo IV, I suggested the nasty treatment of women worked as a poor shortcut to showing how "evil" bad guys are.
 As human trafficking is a very real thing I suppose it is more appropriate here and it is not dwelled on too much or in a wrong way.